 j) In computing any period of time prescribed or allowed by this Part, the day of the act, event or default after which the designated period of time begins to run is not to be included, and the designated period shall run until the end of the last day, or the next following working day.

 k) If a party seeks judicial review of a final administrative decision, that party shall pay the actual cost to the Department of preparing the administrative record and filing the record in court.
-Payment shall be by certified check made payable to the Illinois Department of Labor.
+Payment shall be by electronic fund transfer, check or money order made payable to the Illinois Department of Labor.

 (Source: Amended at 44 Ill.
 Reg. ______, effective ____________)